Weitulezi/GIGIH3.0_Mid_Term_FSE/README.md

 ## Installation

-You need to install a some modules with npm
+You need to install a some dependencies with npm

 ```bash
 npm install express mongoose nodemon body-parser dotenv